GreenhouseCI/blog.greenhouseci.com/_posts/2014-05-27-ios-testing.md

 --------
 Unit tests cannot, unfortunately, catch all of the bugs.
 This holds especially true for mobile devices for which user interface design is of the utmost importance.
 The design of the user interface can make or break your app!

 This was a brief overview of what's been cooking at the GreenhouseCI headquarters.
-If you would like see favorite framework be supported by Greenhouse or have us provide integration with that awesome third-party service that you love, please let us know.
+If you would like to see your favorite framework supported by Greenhouse or have us provide integration with that awesome third-party service that you love, please let us know.
 We'll see what we can do.

 **Stay tuned!**